Odds are you’ve heard the word ketosis at some point, and likely know it has something to do with eating low amounts of carbohydrates.

 Moreover, the brain typically uses glucose to function.
 It’s important to note that pretty much all the carbohydrates you consume (regardless of the food source), aside from a select few, are broken down to glucose in the body.
 The process of breaking down carbohydrates to produce ATP (the energetic ‘currency’ of cells) is called glycolysis.

-There are three main types of ketone bodies your body produces when ketosis takes place:
+There are three main types of ketone bodies your body produces:

 - Acetoacetic acid/Acetoacetate (AcAc)